 The glitch comes when the corporation whose stock you own decides to change incorporation from the USA to a foreign country (usually for more favorable tax treatment.)
 Uncle Sam says, "We can't stop you, but we can tax you when you leave."

 This is called a change in domicile or a redomestication (change in location combined with a change in the articles of incorporation.)
-The technical term is "corporate inversion."
+The technical term "corporate inversion" generally refers to certain types of corporate domicile changes through reverse mergers into foreign corporations.
+Under current rules, the foreign corporation's shareholders must own 20% or more of the combined corporation for the corporate inversion to be permitted.
 Sometimes the company even maintains their former U.S. location, but it is no longer the official headquarters.

-Examples of this include the move of Eaton to Ireland, Transocean Offshore Inc from Delaware to the Cayman Islands, Noble Drilling from Delaware to the Cayman Islands, Ingersoll-Rand to Bermuda, Aon to the UK, and the Sara Lee Corp spinoff of DE Master Blenders 1753 NV.
+Examples of this include the move of Eaton to Ireland, Transocean Offshore Inc from Delaware to the Cayman Islands, Noble Drilling from Delaware to the Cayman Islands, Ingersoll-Rand to Bermuda, Aon to the UK, and the Sara Lee Corp spinoff of DE Master Blenders.